Hercules (constellation): Deep-sky objects

 The Hercules–Corona Borealis Great Wall, the largest structure in the universe, is in Hercules.

 Visualizations

 Traditional

 The traditional visualization imagines α Herculis as Hercules's head; its name, Rasalgethi, literally means "head of the kneeling one".
 Hercules's left hand then points toward Lyra from his shoulder (δ Herculis), and β Herculis, or Kornephoros ("club-bearer") forms his other shoulder.
 His narrow waist is formed by ε Herculis and ζ Herculis.
-Finally, his left leg (with θ Herculis as the knee and ι Herculis the foot) is stepping on Draco's head, the dragon/snake who Hercules has vanquished and perpetually gloats over for eternities.
+His right leg is kneeling.
+Finally, his left leg (with θ Herculis as the knee and ι Herculis the foot) is stepping on Draco's head, the dragon/snake whom Hercules has vanquished and perpetually gloats over for eternities.

 Keystone asterism

-A common form found in modern star charts uses the quadrangle formed by π Her, η Her, ζ Her and ε Her (known as the "Keystone" asterism) as Hercules's torso.
+A common form found in modern star charts uses the quadrangle formed by π Her, η Her, ζ Her and ε Her (known as the "Keystone" asterism) as the lower half (abdomen) of Hercules's torso.

 H.A.
 Rey

 H. A. Rey has suggested an alternative visualization in which the "Keystone" becomes Hercules's head.
 This quadrangle lies between two very bright stars: Vega in the constellation Lyra and α CrB (Alphecca) in the constellation Corona Borealis.
 The hero's right leg contains two bright stars of the third magnitude: α Her (Rasalgethi) and δ Her (Sarin).
 The latter is the right knee.
 The hero's left leg contains dimmer stars of the fourth magnitude which do not have Bayer designations but which do have Flamsteed numbers.
 The star β Her belongs to the hero's outstretched right hand, and is also called Kornephoros.